COMING 2024

 Courageous, captivating and necessary, the ripples of this journey now told will undoubtedly affirm and uplift many as we all navigate through the obstacles of this complicated and messy world, in search of our light.

-To read PART I of Broken Family,
+To read PART I of my memoir

-please contact the author:
+please contact me at:

 Tamara@EarthGuardians.org